Darksword Armory: Knights Templar Two Handed Sword

 Then I cut it in the middle and I hardly even felt the contact at all!!
 Another nice clean cut!!

-Test 3, I was able to cut 3 two litre bottles filled with water at once.
-I did feel the contact with these but the templar made the cut nicely..
+Test 3: I was able to cut 5 two litre milkjugs filled with water at once.
+My first cut was a bit off, but the second one nailed it.

 What Can I say!??!
 This is a very nice sword!!